lablup/backend.ai/docs/dev/daily-workflows.rst

     $ ./pants export

-Then configure your IDEs/editors to use ``dist/export/python/virtualenvs/python-default/VERSION/bin/python`` as the interpreter for your code, where ``VERSION`` is the interpreter version specified in ``pants.toml``.
+Then configure your IDEs/editors to use ``dist/export/python/virtualenvs/python-default/PYTHON_VERSION/bin/python`` as the interpreter for your code, where ``PYTHON_VERSION`` is the interpreter version specified in ``pants.toml``.

-As of Pants 2.16, you may also export the virtualenvs by the individual lockfiles using the ``--resolve`` option like:
+As of Pants 2.16, you must export the virtualenvs by the individual lockfiles using the ``--resolve`` option like, as all tools are unified to use the same custom resolve subsystem of Pants:

 .. code-block:: console